Store surplus electricity generated by your PV system with solar battery storage – for even more energy independence

 2. Charge your battery at cheap, off-peak rates

-Even if you don’t have solar panels, home battery storage can bring benefits.
+Even if you don’t have solar panels, home or business battery storage can bring benefits.
 Modern smart tariffs, and even old Economy 7, charge you at different rates for the electricity you use at different times of the day.
 For example, you might pay 7p per unit at night and 14p during the day.
 Home battery storage allows you to fill your battery with cheap electricity at say 7p per unit, and then let it out when you need it during the day when rates are high at 14p.
 In this way, battery storage lowers your daily electricity bill.